firebase/FirebaseUI-Android/README.md

 }
 ```

-Et voila: a minimal, yet fully functional, chat app in about 30 lines of code.
+You're done!
+You now have a minimal, yet fully functional, chat app in about 30 lines of code.
 Not bad, right?

-## Using a RecyclerView
+## Using FirebaseUI to Populate a RecyclerView

 RecyclerView is the new preferred way to handle potentially long lists of items.
 Since Firebase collections
 can contain many items, there is an `FirebaseRecyclerViewAdapter` too.
 Here's how you use it: